Zoysa2000/Movie-Explorer-App/README.md

 <img width="1817" height="158" alt="Screenshot 2026-06-10 153826" src="https://github.com/user-attachments/assets/6ed996f9-2cda-4795-bde0-f4a69e86d007" />

-# 2] Docker Containerization and Push to Docker Hub using Jenkis
+# 2] Docker Containerization and Push to Docker Hub using Jenkins
 The React application was containerized using Docker.
 A Dockerfile was created to build the application and run it inside a lightweight container.

 The application build process included: